 Maybe I just need a Scrooge-like epiphany.

-I'm back.
+"Dip your hands in colours while the young night flutters in on you..."
+(Over the Rhine) I'm back.
 I have been gone far too long... been reinvented too many times... been taught the unfaithfulness of perspective... been convinced of God's bewildering goodness.

 More than all my semesters at college, this one sprang out of an impossible place, turned me inside out, hit me over the head several times, and left me a very different person.
 So many mindsets have been shattered: